BraedenCu/applied-planning/README.md

 # Run headless (no viewer)
 python scripts/demo_path_planning.py --no-viewer

+# On a macbook, you will need to run with mjpython to actually see the mujoco viewer
 ```

 **Note:** The interactive MuJoCo viewer only works when running as a Python script.
 It does **not** work in Jupyter notebooks on macOS.